 Example: Happiness Machine by Coca-Cola

 Coca-Cola, of the world’s leading soft drinks brand, started a campaign by the name of ‘Happiness Machine’ in 2012.
 It means that the company has installed specific machines at different location points worldwide.
-If you hug the machine, then it would give you the free coke.
+If you hug the machine, then it would give you free coke.

 Later on, Coca-Cola launched a WOM campaign, where the company installed phone booth in Dubai that allowed customers to make telephone calls using the coke-cape instead of real money.